3jesters/OpenTCG-Backend/src/modules/match/docs/business-rules.md

      - Hand cards are shuffled back into the deck
      - Player draws 7 new cards
      - Process repeats until hand satisfies all rules
-   - Once both players have valid decks, match transitions to SELECT_ACTIVE_POKEMON
+   - Once both players have valid decks, match transitions to SET_PRIZE_CARDS
+   - **SET_PRIZE_CARDS State**: Both players set their prize cards from their deck
+     - Prize card count comes from tournament configuration (default: 6)
+     - Top N cards are taken from each player's deck and set as prize cards (face down)
+     - Players cannot see what cards are in their prize cards (only the count)
+     - Once both players have set prize cards, match transitions to SELECT_ACTIVE_POKEMON
    - **SELECT_ACTIVE_POKEMON State**: Both players select their active Pokemon
      - Players can only see opponent's active Pokemon after selecting their own
    - **SELECT_BENCH_POKEMON State**: Both players optionally select bench Pokemon (can skip)
+   - Once both players are ready (via COMPLETE_INITIAL_SETUP), match transitions to FIRST_PLAYER_SELECTION
+   - **FIRST_PLAYER_SELECTION State**: Coin toss to determine first player
-   - Both players draw 6 prize cards (set up when transitioning to SELECT_BENCH_POKEMON)
+     - Both players have completed initial setup
+     - Coin toss is performed automatically when the first player confirms (via CONFIRM_FIRST_PLAYER)
+     - Both players must confirm the coin toss result
+     - Players see the coin toss result and must acknowledge it before proceeding
-   - Once both players are ready, match transitions to PLAYER_TURN
+     - Once both players confirm, match transitions to PLAYER_TURN
    - First player draws 1 card (if going first)

 2. **Start Game Rules**